RUTHRAN-SEC/Penetration-Lab-Documentary/README.md

 * Hydra
 * Netcat
 * Linux Commands
-* Wireshark (Basic Analysis)

 ---

-## 🧪 Methodology Followed
+## Methodology Followed

 Each lab/report is approached using a structured penetration testing methodology:

-1. 🔍 Reconnaissance
-2. 🛰️ Enumeration
-3. ⚔️ Exploitation
+1.Reconnaissance
+2.Enumeration
+3.Exploitation
-4. 🔐 Privilege Escalation
+4.Privilege Escalation
-5. 📄 Documentation
+5.Documentation

 ---

-## 🎯 Objective
+## Objective

 The goal of this repository is to:

 * Build a strong **cybersecurity portfolio**
-* Practice **real-world attack scenarios**
+* Practice **real world attack scenarios**
 * Improve **VAPT and CTF skills**
 * Document learning for future reference